 For several years, I've marveled at how Berlin has eclipsed Munich in urban energy.
-It seems to be comfortable just being itself rather than trying to keep up with the capital of Germany.
+Bavaria's capital seems to be comfortable just being itself rather than trying to keep up with the capital of Germany.
 It's a city that respects its past while looking energetically into the future.

 Despite its population of 1.5 million, Munich (or "München," as it's called in German) feels small.
 This big-city elegance is possible because of its determination to be pedestrian- and bike-friendly, and because of a law that no building can be taller than the church spires.
-There's ongoing debate about changing this policy, but there are still no skyscrapers in downtown Munich.
+There's ongoing debate about changing this policy, but as yet downtown Munich still has no skyscrapers.

-In general, the guides dumb down their lectures with lots of silly legends, and refer to the beloved Frauenkirche as the "church with the Pamela Anderson domes."
-But they are introducing many visitors to a facet of Bavarian culture beyond its famed beer.
+In general, the guides on these "free" tours dumb down their lectures with lots of silly legends, and refer to the beloved Frauenkirche as the "church with the Pamela Anderson domes."
+But they are, at least, introducing many visitors to a facet of Bavarian culture beyond its famed beer.

 Most of these tours start in the sunlit main square called Marienplatz ("Mary's Square"), which gives you a fine look at the glory of Munich.
 I love to take in the ornate facades of the gray, pointy Old Town Hall and the Neo-Gothic New Town Hall, with its beloved glockenspiel — only 100 years old — that re-creates a royal wedding from the 16th century.
 At outdoor cafés, people linger like the birds and breeze with which they share this square.